Charlie-ChenLin/Charlie-ChenLin.github.io/_pages/cv.md

 * 2024
   - Master of Financial Engineering offer (with full scholarship), School of Management, Fudan University
   - Master of Science in Data Science and Business Analytics offer, School of Management, Fudan University
-  - Ph.D. in STAT offer (rank 2/26 among all candidates), School of Mathematical Sciences, Shanghai Jiao Tong University
+  - Ph.D. in Statistics offer (rank 2/26 among all candidates), School of Mathematical Sciences, Shanghai Jiao Tong University

 * 2023
   - Honorable Mention, Mathematical Contest in Modeling (MCM), COMAP